iranzo/blogpost/ztp.md

 #### AssistedServiceConfig

-This is an optional ConfigMap that could be used to customize the Assisted Service pod deployment using annotations in the Operand (we will go deep into this topic later).
+This is an optional `ConfigMap` that can be used to customize the Assisted Service pod deployment using annotations in the Operand (we will go deep into this topic later).

 ```yaml
 apiVersion: v1